Professional Reference Checks

 From a Recruiter

 I presented the finding to my stakeholders.
 However, they thought changing the wording from“Clear” to “Complete” would solve the problem.
 To test if “Complete” would work, I conducted more interviews.
-Our users believe “Complete” also means it’s positive, or they have completed reviewing the check.
+Our users believe “Complete” also means the result is positive, or means they have completed reviewing the check.
 Neither “Clear” nor “Complete” would work.
 We finally reached the consensus that a new status would be desirable for reference checks.
 Otherwise, the employers risk making wrong hiring decisions because they might miss reviewing reference checks.

 I tested out a few more options and settled on "Ready for Review" as our new status.
 The solid icon aligns with our brand better, and the orange color indicates a sense of urgency without making people associate it with "Alert".
 Compared to "Reference Check Ready", "Ready for Review" is general enough so it can be reused for similar checks.
 It also doesn't have the negative connotation which "Pending Review" has.

 Determine if an evaluation status is needed

 However, my stakeholder was concerned that our Mid-market customers who might have 100 checks to run per week would not care about reading every reference check that comes back, and this evaluation status might be redundant for them.

-I believe this tool is important even for our larger customer based on our research:
+I believe this evaluation status is important even for our larger customer based on our research:

 8 out of 8 HR professionals interviewed believe a reference check needs human eyes on it and they would go over each reference check to make sure everything is ok.